 GVD PLAN HUB Pre – Designed Plans are designed to meet codes in effect at the time they were created.
 However due to the continual updating of legislation, changes to building requirements, variances in geography, different climate zones and specific State and Local Authority building regulations, the plans may need to be modified to comply with local requirements.
 If required, plan modifications will incur an additional fee.

 Development Covenants apply to most modern estates.
-They set requirements for such things as building size & setbacks, garage locations, architectural style, roof pitch and materials.
+They set requirements for such things as building size & setbacks, garage locations, style, roof pitch and materials.
 It is the owner’s responsibility, to confirm that all aspects of applicable Development Covenants are complied with.
 To avoid any conflict, carefully check the conditions & ensure covenant approval is obtained prior to construction.

 The location of stormwater pits, water lines, sewer mains & connection points can greatly affect the siting of the building on the Lot.
 There are many requirements in relation to building over or adjacent to infrastructure.
 GVD PLAN HUB will check this for you if a Site Plan & Assessment is requested.